AlexRasch/FileMonitor/README.md

 The application is loosely based on the example from Microsoft's documentation [Obtaining Directory Change Notifications](https://learn.microsoft.com/en-us/windows/win32/fileio/obtaining-directory-change-notifications), providing a reliable and simplified solution for file monitoring.

 ## Special Thanks
 A heartfelt special thanks to [Mario](https://github.com/mariob) for his valuable inputs and generous support.
-He has been instrumental in providing helpful guidance and answering questions related to programming